semoglou/Retail-Store-Sales-Forecasting/README.md

 # Retail Store Sales Forecasting

-This repository details my work on ML Sales Forecasting using Kaggle's WOMart Data Set, completed during my internship as a Machine Learning Engineer.
+This repository details my work on ML Sales Forecasting, completed during my internship as a Machine Learning Engineer.
 The project involves applying advanced machine learning techniques to forecast sales, providing valuable business insights.

 ***

 ## Overview

+### The Data Set
+The forecasting model relies on the WOMart Data Set, available from Kaggle.
+For more details and to access the data, please visit [Kaggle's WOMart Data Set](https://www.kaggle.com/datasets/shelvigarg/sales-forecasting-womart-store).

 ### Objectives
 - To develop a predictive model that can accurately forecast future sales.